Bristol past its peak

 The PowerShot S100 on a Saturn V Rig snapped this shot during the launch for a 40 minute flight when I returned on October 21.

 |Stereographic projection of a spherical panorama stitched from 21 photos captured by a PowerShot S100 on a Saturn V Rig over the New Haven River in Vermont.|

 Above is the same 360° panorama with a spherical projection in an interactive viewer.
-Mouse around zoom in or click in the bar at upper right to remove some clutter or see it full screen at 360Cities.
+Mouse around or zoom in. to view it full screen, click the icon at lower right.